Sydney-Informatics-Hub/marsupial/README.md

 ## How it was made

-At its core, marsupial is powered by
+At its core, marsupial is powered by yolov5 Image detection algorithm.

 ### Interactive Workflow (Google Colab)